Walls of Jerusalem: Israelite city (ca. 1000–587/86 BCE)

-According to Jewish tradition, as expressed in the Tanakh, Jerusalem remained a Jebusite city until the rise of David, who conquered Jebus, renamed it City of David and started expanding it.
-His city was still located on the low southeastern hill, outside today's Old City area.
-Solomon, David's son, built the First Temple on the hilltop rising right above the city he had inherited, the Temple Mount, and then extended the city walls in order to protect the temple.
+According to Jewish tradition, as expressed in the Hebrew Bible, Jerusalem remained a Jebusite city until the rise of David, who conquered Jebus, renamed it the City of David and started expanding it.
+Outside today's Old City area, his city was still on the low southeastern hill.
+Solomon's Temple was built on the hilltop rising right above the town he had inherited, the Temple Mount, and then extended the city walls to protect it.

-During the First Temple period the city walls were extended to include the northwest hill as well, i.e. the area where today's Jewish and Armenian Quarter (Jerusalem) Quarters are located.
+During the First Temple period, the city walls were extended to include the northwest hill, which is where today's Jewish and Armenian quarters are located.

 The entire city was destroyed in 587/86 BCE during the siege led by Nebuchadnezzar of Babylon.

 Jewish postexilic city

-After the Babylonian captivity and the Persian conquest of Babylonia, Cyrus II of Persia allowed the Jews to return to Judea and rebuild the Temple.
-The construction was finished in 516 BCE or 430 BCE.
-Then, Artaxerxes I or possibly Darius II allowed Ezra and Nehemiah to return and rebuild the city's walls and to govern Judea, which was ruled as Yehud province under the Persians.
+After the Babylonian captivity and then the Fall of Babylon, its new ruler Cyrus the Great allowed the Judahites to return to Judea and rebuild the Temple.
+The construction was finished in 516 BCE or 444 BCE.
+The Bible claims Artaxerxes I or possibly Darius II allowed Ezra and Nehemiah to return and rebuild the city's walls and to govern Judea, however there no archaeological evidence for wall building in this period, which was ruled as Yehud Medinata.
 During the Second Temple period, especially during the Hasmonean period, the city walls were expanded and renovated, constituting what Josephus calls the First Wall.
-Herod the Great added what Josephus called the Second Wall somewhere in the area between today's Jaffa Gate and Temple Mount.
-Agrippa I (r.
+Herod the Great added what Josephus called the Second Wall somewhere between today's Jaffa Gate and Temple Mount.
+Herod Agrippa (r.
 41–44 CE) later began the construction of the Third Wall, which was completed just at the beginning of the First Jewish–Roman War.
 Some remains of this wall are located today near the Mandelbaum Gate gas station.